skills/code-with-codespaces/.github/steps/4-personalize-codespace.md

    git push
    ```

-1. Switch back to the homepage of your repository and view the `setup.sh` to verify the new code was pushed to your repository.
+1. Switch back to the homepage of your repository and view the `install.sh` to verify the new code was pushed to your repository.
 1. Close the codespace web browser tab.
 1. Click the **Create codespace on main** button.

    > Wait about **2 minutes** for the codespace to spin itself up.

 1. Verify your codespace is running, as you did previously.
-1. Verify the `setup.sh` file is present in your VS Code editor.
+1. Verify the `install.sh` file is present in your VS Code editor.
 1. From the VS Code terminal, type or paste:

    ```shell